567legodude/ShadowLang/README.md

 Info
 ----

-The language is made up of commands, which have return values and may be used as arguments to other commands, however the language is backed by Java.
+The language is made up of commands, which have return values and may be used as arguments to other commands.

-The script files are able to be parsed and executed directly, but can also be compiled to equivalent Java code.
+The script files are able to be interpreted and executed directly, but can also be compiled to equivalent Java code.

 There are two entities in the language: blocks, and keywords.
 The difference is that blocks have a body and local scope parameters.